 The Guest Experience Tipping Point

 Over the years, there has been a steady increase in consumers consulting TripAdvisor reviews before making a booking decision.
-And the data verify that reviews have high impact on the consumers booking decision.
+And the data verify that reviews have a high impact on the consumers’ booking decision.

 The interesting factor here is that in 2010 the guest experience mentioned in customer reviews became the dominant factor in hotel selection.

 And the report focus on Reputation Management Metrics from ReviewPro Global Review Index ™.
-This data shows that Hotels reputation in Social Media Channels has a direct impact on the Hotels performance.
+This data shows that the Hotel’s reputation in Social Media Channels has a direct impact on Hotels performance.